V. A. – 101 + 303 + 808 = Now Form A Band

 This is a knob, this is another, here’s a third, now make music.

 Yeah.
 That’s what it was like.
 In the early to mid nineties, techno was a pretty raw product.
-Just look at how people dressed up when they went out to the techno clubs, or remember yourself back then if you are old enough – it can be an embarrassing exercise.
-Everyone felt like they were living the modern urban life, four to the floor, full speed, full force, ummz ummz ummz ummz, all night long.
-Looking back it somehow looks much more provincial than it felt at the time.
+Just look at how people dressed up for Techno clubs, or remember yourself back then if you are old enough – it can be an embarrassing exercise.
+Everyone felt like they were living the modern urban life, four to the floor, full speed, ummz ummz ummz ummz, all night long.

-Naturally, what you hear on this compilation does sound as simplistic as the title suggests and as we would expect.
-Following the punk formula once published in a fanzine (“This is a chord, this is another, this is a third, now form a band”), lots of early techno acts did just that, as well as an endless herd of young people who slaughtered their piggy banks to buy a 909 or a 303.
+Following the punk formula once published in a fanzine (“This is a chord, this is another, this is a third, now form a band”), quite a few of the early Techno kids did just the equivalent after slaughtering their piggy banks to buy a 909 or a 303.
 Or both if the piggy was stuffed well enough.
 Crank it up to 140 bpm, let it rip, add a few samples and a simple chord progression on your little keyboard, and yes, form a band.
 If you want.
 No need, if you think about it.
 There’s MIDI.
 You’re the band.

-I admit – back in those days I had an Atari 1040 and a cracked version of Cubase, a Korg Wavestation, a simple AKAI sampler and a 909.
+I can relate, though.
+Back in those days I had an Atari 1040 and a cracked version of Cubase, a Korg Wavestation, a simple AKAI sampler and a 909.
 I did form a band, sort of, and I even went on stage once.
-It was impossible to play the stuff we had cooked up live, so I hid a DAT tape deck under one of the desks, playing the four or five tracks we had with while we made massive use of the fog machine and went through the motions like they do on those playback shows on TV.
+It was impossible to play the stuff we had cooked up live, so I hid a DAT under one of the desks, playing the four or five tracks we had while we made massive use of the fog machine and went through the motions like they do on those playback shows on TV.

 No, it didn’t sound like the stuff on this compilation.
 This is relentless banging stuff, we would have wanted it to be less monotonous, less simplistic.
 But that’s not the point.
 We were making music without being able to play a single instrument.
 Just like most everyone else that was toying around with their Rolands.
 And we had a great time.
 It was fun, and if we had had any talent whatsoever… Well, we didn’t.
 Or we weren’t banging enough.
 Didn’t know the right people.
 Didn’t really go for it.
 Or all of that.